Black man’s family views graphic video of in-custody death

 Greene’s family on Wednesday heard that exchange and a string of “abusive language” the troopers used during the arrest, Merritt said, even though Greene made no effort to flee following a high-speed chase.

 At one point, an officer is seen placing a foot on Greene “while another hogties him,” he said.
-One trooper can be heard calling Greene a “stupid son of a b——,” Merrit said, while another cautions that “we shouldn’t tase him any more.”
+One trooper can be heard calling Greene a “stupid son of a b——,” Merritt said, while another cautions that “we shouldn’t tase him any more.”

 “Ronald immediately surrendered at his first contact with law enforcement.
-When the vehicle stopped, he put his hands up and said ’I’m sorry,’” Merritt said.
+When the vehicle stopped, he put his hands up and said, ’I’m sorry,’” Merritt said.
 “His dying words were, ‘I’m sorry.’”

 The AP also has obtained a medical report showing even an emergency room doctor doubted the initial police account of Greene’s death from the moment he arrived dead at the hospital, bruised and bloodied with two stun-gun prongs in his back.